DIANNE'S COUNCIL EXPERIENCE

 - Sustainable communities is defined as how communities are planned, built or modified to promote sustainable living.
 Sustainable communities tend to focus on environmental and economic sustainability.
 And there is also social sustainability - both positive and negative impacts on people.
 Social sustainability for me, is about creating sustainable, successful places and spaces that promote well being and understanding what people need from the places we live, work, socialize and enjoy.

-- With a lens to social sustainability, it is important to acknowledge the many community agencies and organizations and their staff, such as the Central Alberta United Way and Central Alberta Poverty Reduction Alliance (CAPRA) and other community agencies who provide programs and support services to Red Deer's vulnerable citizens.
+- With a lens to social sustainability, it is important to acknowledge the many Red Deer community agencies and organizations and their staff, such as the Central Alberta United Way, the Central Alberta Poverty Reduction Alliance (CAPRA) and other non profits.
+And community agencies such as Care for Newcomers, church congregations and many others who provide programs and support services to Red Deer's vulnerable citizens.
 This is about improving the health of our community, with poverty reduction strategies affecting individuals, seniors, children, lone parent families, youth, people with disabilities, new immigrants, indigenous citizens and Red Deer families.
+It takes all of us, working together.

-- Through the City of Red Deer's Social Policy Framework, Alcohol and Drug Strategy, and Community Safety Strategy, and a continued focus of prevention, community safety and health and wellness all matters for quality of life for Red Deer residents.
+- Through the City of Red Deer's Social Policy Framework, Alcohol and Drug Strategy, and Community Safety Strategy, and with a continued focus of prevention, community safety and health and wellness for the quality of life for Red Deer residents, these are policy documents that will require review and attention and an update by the next Council with the challenges we continue to see of addictions, mental health, housing needs, and safety and well being throughout the City.

-- A Councillor and Council as a whole must have the health of the community in mind when making decisions - social and community well being, environmental along with the financial health of the City's finances.
+- A Councillor and Council as a whole must have the health of the community in mind when making decisions.
+This includes social and community well being, affordability, managing utility costs and rate increases, fees and charges such as transit fares, transit routes and schedules, recreation fees, development fees, our parks, trails and their maintenance is important for community enjoyment.

 ECONOMIC DEVELOPMENT AND GROWING OUR ECONOMY

 - I support a more active and vibrant arts and culture community in Red Deer.
 There’s so much more we can do to enhance and promote an active Red Deer's arts and culture scene.
-Such as creating more music and arts downtown.
-If you haven’t seen the new murals downtown, check them out!
-When we come together to enjoy and appreciate the talents of the artistic community, those activities provide enjoyment for us and they attract and attach new comers and visitors to our city.
+Such as working with community to create more music and arts downtown and in public spaces, which has been increasing more and more each year, bringing vibrancy with many festivals and events to enjoy.
+If you haven’t seen the many murals downtown, check them out!
+When we come together to enjoy and appreciate the talents of the artistic community and celebrate cultural events together, these activities provide enjoyment for us and they also attract and attach new comers and visitors to our city.

 - I support the Central Alberta Economic Partnership (CAEP) and working with our regional communities.
-When there is development and tourism within Red Deer and throughout the region, the City of Red Deer and all of central Alberta benefits.
-Red Deer can focus on our internal Red Deer economic development and tourism and at the same time work with our regional partners; we are stronger together.
+When there is development and tourism within Red Deer and throughout the region, Red Deer and all of central Alberta benefits.
+There have been some great events coordinated and welcomed by Tourism Red Deer and Central Alberta Sport who promote Red Deer and sport to welcome visitors to the city.

-- The City, working with the community, looks to the Red Deer Major Event Strategy and Destination Development Framework which was adopted in April, 2021.
-This plan will serve us well as we look to continuing to draw and host events that brings economic activity and enjoyment in Red Deer.
-Red Deer can be proud of hosting major events such as the 2019 Canada Winter Games, the Memorial Cup and the Hlinka Gretzky Cup, the Canadian Finals Rodeo and in 2018, the Alberta Urban Municipalities Association (AUMA) Convention.
-We hope the AUMA will once again return to Red Deer when large events and conferences gather.
-Red Deer can also attract many other events based on our central Alberta location.
-I’m excited about the possibilities and potential as Red Deer becomes a host and destination of choice.
+- The City, working with the community, looks to the Red Deer Major Event Strategy and Destination Development Framework which was adopted in April, 2021 and evolved to Red Deer Tourism (www.visitreddeer.com).
+Red Deer Tourism serves the city and region well as we look to continuing to draw and host events that bring economic activity and enjoyment in Red Deer.
+Red Deer can be proud of hosting past major events such as large conferences and sporting events with our ideal location between Calgary and Edmonton, and past events such as the 2019 Canada Winter Games, the Memorial Cup, the Hlinka Gretzky Cup, the Canadian Finals Rodeo and the Alberta Urban Municipalities Association (AUMA) Conventions.
+And did you see the Red Deer region being a stop for the Amazing Race Canada and their challenges and stop at the Canyon Ski Resort, aired in July 2025?
+Red Deer can attract many events based on our central Alberta location.
+I’m excited about the possibilities and potential as Red Deer becomes a host and destination of choice and the continued work by Tourism Red Deer as we continue to welcome visitors, guests and new citizens to Red Deer.

-- I look to the development of Capstone and opportunities for Red Deer's new downtown, small business growth and mixed use neighborhood with the City’s available riverfront public gathering space, residential development, restaurants and businesses in the conceptual development plan, which came from Red Deer community voices and vision.
-If you haven’t yet dropped by Capstone, to see the fountain and rest areas, walk along the River trail, or drop in to support some of the great businesses in Capstone, put it on your list.
-While there has been development interest in Capstone - downtown Red Deer - Council and Administration can look to continued marketing and the plan, as the City continues to advance interest in development on these terrific lands.
+- We continue to see the development and investment at downtown Capstone and opportunities for Red Deer's expansion of the downtown, small business growth and Capstone as a mixed use neighborhood with the City’s available riverfront public gathering spaces, residential development, restaurants and businesses.
+If you haven’t dropped by Capstone, to enjoy the fountain and rest areas and events such as the Friday Night Market, special events, a walk along the River trail, or dropping in to support some of the great businesses in Capstone, put it on your list.
+I'm happy to see the ongoing development and activity and residential buildingat Capstone on these terrific downtown Red Deer lands.

 - I always value and appreciate the community wisdom and conversations with Red Deerians.
 We have always been a “can do” city.
-I look forward to future formalized community round tables and informal conversations where we can share ideas and perspectives for Red Deer.
+We continue to grow and evolve and change.
+If re-elected, I look forward to future community conversations where we can share ideas and perspectives for Red Deer and bring conversations to outcomes and realities.

 OUR ENVIRONMENT

-- The message of looking after our water, air and land and conservation, always bears repeating as we advance the City's Environmental Master Plan; we've experienced record breaking temperatures in Red Deer and throughout Alberta with less moisture and drought conditions, along with seeing climate impacts across Canada, North America and the world.
+- The message of looking after our water, air, land and conservation, always bears repeating as the next City Council reviews and advances the City's Environmental Master Plan.
+We've experienced record breaking temperatures in Red Deer and throughout Alberta, with less moisture and drought conditions, along with seeing climate impacts of severe storms across Alberta, Canada, North America and the world.
+An important reminder of City and individual storm preparedness is important in the changing weather conditions with serious storms, flooding or drought.

 - The continued lens to the built environment of where we build, how we build and what we build through continued conversations with developers, construction customers and citizens is necessary as the City grows and evolves.